 - Log into the Garnet Gateway, then select Student Health Insurance under the Tuition menu.

 - Choose Accept to automatically be enrolled in the college’s plan or Decline if you already have coverage.

-The deadline for making an election is June 30, 2016.
-For students enrolling in the Winter Term, the deadline is January 31, 2017.
-Students who do not make an election will be enrolled in the college’s health insurance plan and charged for the cost of insurance.
+The deadline for making an election is July 31, 2019.
+For students enrolling in the Winter Term, the deadline is January 31, 2020.
+Students who do not make an election will be enrolled in the college’s health insurance plan and charged for the cost of the premium.

 Please note that students are the only individuals who can elect or decline coverage through the Garnet Gateway.

 Insurance cards for students electing coverage will be mailed to campus mailboxes in August.
 Students and parents who have questions concerning policy coverage can contact Cross Insurance Agency at 1-800-537-6444 for more information.

 A payment plan allows your family to spread costs across the academic year.

 Bates offers a monthly payment plan through Tuition Management Systems (TMS) to help families spread their payments across the academic year in equal installments.
 Families can choose from plans covering a single semester or the full year, with each offering flexible payment options.
 Most families elect the 10-month plan, which starts in July and ends in April.
 The fee to enroll in a full-year plan is $70 – the semester enrollment fee is $55.
 Families who wish to enroll in a plan or would like additional information may call 800-722-4867 or visit bates.afford.com.

 Please note that TMS cannot advise you on the amount of your budgeted payment plan – you will need to calculate this amount.
 Payment plans can be adjusted or updated as needed by contacting TMS.